Mercedes-Benz EQS Review 2025: Price, specs & boot space

 "The Mercedes EQS is more than just a desirable electric car.
 It's the German brand showing off its capabilities – a big two fingers at Tesla, if you like, signposting the direction for its rapidly expanding electric vehicle line-up."

 The Mercedes EQS isn't the first luxury electric car to hit the market.
 The Porsche Taycan and Audi e-tron GT both cater for those buyers pretty well, but the EQS takes a slightly different approach.
-It's softer, more comfortable, and also – thanks to its hatchback design – more practical.
+It's softer, more comfortable, and also, thanks to its hatchback design, practical.

 No, it's not quite as agile as the Porsche Taycan, and you're never going to forget quite how big the EQS is.
 But if you fail to scrub off enough speed entering a roundabout, your passengers aren't going to be made to feel seasick.

 You might feel a bit under the weather once you take a look at the price list of the EQS, however.
-It starts at more than £100,000 – and that's for the 'entry-level' EQS 450+ AMG Line.
-This has a range of up to 453 miles, which makes it one of the most useable electric cars on the market today.
-If you find a rapid enough charger, you can even add 186 miles of range in just half an hour.
+It starts at just under £100,000 – and that's for the 'entry-level' EQS 350 AMG Line.
+This has a range of up to 408 miles, which makes it one of the most usable electric cars on the market today.

 The flagship Mercedes EQS 53 features an extra electric motor to provide 658PS and Tesla-baiting performance – with an incredible 950Nm of instant torque available, it'll accelerate from 0-62mph in just 3.8 seconds.
-It'll also cost in excess of £157,000...
+It'll also cost more than £157,000...

-The reality is, few people will buy the Mercedes EQS.
-But we'll look forward to seeing the technology on offer drop down to more affordable electric cars – the upcoming Mercedes EQE could be one to wait for you if you fancy all the highlights of the EQS is a slightly smaller package.
+Few people will buy the Mercedes EQS.
+But we'll look forward to seeing the technology on offer drop down to more affordable electric cars.
+There's also the Mercedes EQE, which has all the highlights of the EQS in a slightly smaller package.

 Looking for a used car for sale?
 We've got 100s of Mercedes-Benz Approved Used Cars for Sale for you to choose from, including a wide range of Mercedes EQS models for sale.

 If you're looking for a luxurious electric vehicle, the Audi e-tron GT should be on your shortlist alongside the Mercedes EQS.
 The Porsche Taycan is a slightly sportier choice, although it's worth looking for a Taycan Sport Turismo if you need hatchback practicality.
-BMW doesn't sell a direct competitors to the EQS, but you may also want to consider the BMW iX SUV.
+BMW doesn't sell a direct competitor to the EQS, but you may also want to consider the BMW iX SUV or BMW i7.

 Comfort and design: Mercedes-Benz EQS interior